chevah/geck/content/onboarding.rst

 :url: /onboarding.html
 :save_as: onboarding.html

 This repo is used to organize tasks and track the onboarding process for new members.
-You can see who else is going through the onboarding process `here <https://github.com/orgs/chevah/teams/onboarding>`_.
+You can see who else is going through the `onboarding process <https://github.com/orgs/chevah/teams/onboarding>`_.

 **Things to note and do:**